Moreloja/Moreloja/README.md

 ### Start the frontend

-To start the development server run `nx serve moreloja`.
+To start the development server run `yarn nx serve moreloja`.
 Open your browser and navigate to http://localhost:4200/.

 ### Start the nestjs backend

-To start the development nestjs server run `nx serve api`.
+To start the development nestjs server run `yarn nx serve api`.

+### Run tests

+To run all tests run `yarn nx run-many --all --target=test`.

 ## Admin user